robotframework/robotframework-RFCP-syllabus/basics.md

 #### Creating maintainable tests

-When you are maintaining Robot Framework code you should prioritize creating input data that is easily understandable, modifiable, and extendable.
+When maintaining Robot Framework code, prioritize creating input data that is easy to understand, modify, and extend.
 Ensure your project is organized into a well-defined directory structure, with resources, suites, and other assets kept separate.
 Clear documentation for custom keywords is essential for their maintainability.
 Reusable keywords helps maintaining common actions or functionalities.
 [[Robot Framework Style Guide]]